AJBrohi/bookClub-client-fullStack/README.md

 * Buy now is private so you have to login using google
 * But order page is not funtion fully
 * As an admin you can add books but somehow you cant see the books in book manager
+* Sorry for submitting it in incomplete as I want to submit assigment 11 by tomorrow.